edwinmathew-cybersec/Website-Development/README.md

 ## Objective

-The objective of this lab was to create an environment where I could examine PCAPs with malicious traffic.
-A Windows 10 virtual machine instance was created, and Wireshark was installed on the host.
-A malicious PCAP was downloaded and analyzed, simulating a real-world scenario.
-This hands-on lab gave me a deep understanding of Threat detection, threat hunting, and incident response.
+The objective of this project was to design and develop a website from scratch, tailored for an organization specializing in pet care, particularly dog walking services.
+Key functionalities including service descriptions, appointment scheduling, and client engagement features were integrated seamlessly into the website.
+Through this project, I gained practical experience in understanding client expectations, translating requirements into actionable design elements, and implementing customized solutions within the WordPress environment, all while addressing the unique demands of a pet care business.

 ## Skills Learned

-- Security and Maintenance.
-- Time Management and Prioritization
+- Time Management and Prioritization: Effectively planned and prioritized project tasks to meet deadlines.
-- Debugging and Troubleshooting
+- Debugging and Troubleshooting: Identified and resolved technical issues efficiently during website development.
-- Teamwork and Cooperation
+- Teamwork and Cooperation: Collaborated with stakeholders and worked cohesively within a team environment.
+- Adaptability and Problem-solving: Adapted to changes and applied problem-solving skills to overcome challenges.
+- Client Relationship Management: Built positive client relationships and delivered solutions exceeding expectations.

 ## Tools Used